GriffinLiang/griffinliang.github.com/_posts/2016-12-23-Life-in-Ottawa.md

 #### My experience in English Studying Group ####

+May 31, 2017

+Michael is the third lawyer that I have met in the English conversation group.
+He is also a man with full of energy.
+First, we introduced ourselves to each other and then he asked me what I wanted to talk.
+I told him what does he think of his job since I am really curious about what the daily life of being a layer.
+However, from his description, I know a lawyer is not always to be in a court as usually shown on TV.
+He just helps the government to make progress.
+I also ask him how he found his wife.
+He described it very simple.
+They knew each other from work and he thought her accent is very attractive.
+When the girl moved to Halifax for a promotion, he gave up his job and followed her.
+He did not show any unpleasant emotions for this because he said the job was boring.
+In fact, it doubts whether he thought in that way.
+For me, I turn to understand that love is self-sacrifice.
+Try to make your partner happy!

 May 24, 2017

 I met George tonight.
 He said that what he wanted to do is to make me speak more.
 What a nice guy!
 He just knows what can interest me.
 He asked me a few questions about the ideal girlfriend in my mind.
 Beautiful?
 Hairstyle?
 Height?
 Weight?
 These kind of things are the most important to think clearly.
 His girlfriend is Chinese and he told me that she spoils his son a lot.
 Every time he told his girlfriend about this thing.
 She seemed not very happy.
 He is also an economist like Haig.
 Because of his girlfriend, he must be very interested in Chinese culture.
 That's fine.